hmf21/AerialVL/README.md

 ### Download

-Two parts of the dataset can be downloaded from the [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/68c3a4ed24cc40f1a7da/), including the captured frames and satellite imageries for training.
+Two parts of the dataset can be downloaded from the [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/68c3a4ed24cc40f1a7da/) or [Baidu Netdisk](https://pan.baidu.com/share/init?surl=GsqOeb8Eo8bcMN1TYQv16Q&pwd=j0no), including the captured frames and satellite imageries for training.

 ### Description